How to Install Clear Bra on Car: A Comprehensive Kit Guide

-Another key point to remember in installing clear bra is to get rid of all the water between the paint and the film for it to adhere safely.
-If any water or moisture stays, it could result to paint damage in the long run.
-Should there be any bubbles left after squeezing them out, you can use a heat gun or a hair dryer to get rid of it.
-It must be remembered though that it could burn the film if you’re not careful.
+Another key point to remember is to get rid of all the water between the paint and the film.
+This will help the film adhere safely.
+If any water or moisture stays, it could result in paint damage in the long run.
+Should there be any bubbles left, you can use a heat gun or a hair dryer.

 Afterwards, you should allow the film to dry.
-This usually takes a couple of hours in warmer climates but it might take up to 24 hours for it to be dried completely.
+This usually takes a couple of hours in warmer climates, but it might take a day.
 Once it dries, you can start inspecting your work for any unfinished areas.

 To DIY or Not to DIY

-Reading through the instructions above, you might think, it seems like a pretty easy task.
-But in reality, it’s a pretty complicated project.
+Reading through the instructions above, it seems like a pretty easy task but it’s not.
 Should you get it wrong the first time, you might damage the paint job of your car!
 At the worst, you’ll have to pay for a removal service and another paint job.

-So should you still install clear bra all by yourself?
+So should you still install a clear bra all by yourself?
 Coming from a professional expert, we’d suggest not.
-While it may be true that you get to save more by just doing the installation yourself, one mistake could result to even bigger expenses.
+While it may be true that you get to save more, one mistake could result in even bigger expenses.